laoguowangCP/godot-statechart-sharp/README.md

 ## Feature

-- Few plugin nodes to learn about.
+- Node based, but few nodes to learn about.
 - Designed for composition.
 No need to extend scripts.

-## Todo

-Statechart:

-- add save/load method

-Example:

-- add test scene
-- add practical usage